eclipse-jgit/jgit/tools/jgit-ee8/README.md

 * generated sources contain `javax.servlet`, not `jakarta.servlet`
 * generated sources do not move JGit classes to an `.ee8` package

+The dedicated `org.eclipse.jgit.*.ee8` targets follow the Jetty 12 EE8 testing model in a smaller form.
+Jetty generates EE8 main and test sources from the canonical newer-EE modules and then runs the EE8 tests in the EE8 module graph.
+JGit does the same for the servlet-facing tests: the HTTP/LFS test sources and shared `junit-http` helpers are transformed to `javax.servlet`, wired to Jetty EE8 test dependencies, and run against the generated EE8 JGit jars.

+`//org.eclipse.jgit.http.test.ee8:server_unit` is a fast, focused target for the three HTTP server utility tests.
+It is not part of the default EE8 suite because those classes already run under `//org.eclipse.jgit.http.test.ee8:http`.

+The test rewrite rules also map Jetty test helper imports from `org.eclipse.jetty.ee10.servlet` to the Jetty EE8 packages needed by the tests.
+They are intentionally test-only and separate from the production `jakarta.servlet` to `javax.servlet` rules.

 Next steps:

 * Keep this source-consumer bridge while Gerrit runs on Jetty 12 EE8.
 * Reuse these targets for other Bazel source consumers that need EE8 output.
+* Move the generated-test JUnit helper to bazlets only if more generated-test users need the same split between suite source labels and compiled sources.
 * Add Maven/Tycho/p2 generation only when a non-Bazel consumer needs published EE8 artifacts.
 * Keep the canonical `srcs` filegroups aligned with each servlet-facing